3imed-jaberi/koa-isomorphic-router/README.md

 and `501 Path Not Implemented` for 'static' routes only as you can see [here][405-501-warn].

-As soon as possible when we get response [here][trek-router-405-501-warn] will support 'param' and 'match-any' routes.
+As soon as possible when I get response [here][trek-router-405-501-warn] will support 'param' and 'match-any' routes.

+For support `RegExp` in route path also I waiting for any response [here][trek-router-reg-exp].

 ## `Benchmarks`